 If you ever wanted to buy them, I am pretty sure you have asked this question at least once.
 It could have been a random passing thought, or if you’re like me, you must have asked one of your buddies.
-Do boot dryers really work?
+Do boot dryers work?
 The response I received back then was not wholly satisfactory if I’m honest.

 The short answer is yes.
 Boot dryers work very well.
-Some of them work differently than others, but the results are basically the same.
+Some of them work differently than others, but the results are the same.
 They employ different technology, but they are each designed to accelerate the drying process of wet, shoes, sports equipment, and even garments.
 You will discover which of these methods is the most effective, further along in the post.

 How do boot dryers work?